Healy Eats Real

 Overhead view of hand holding a jar of bone broth with carrots and an onion on the table

 Learning how to make bone broth is a great way to invest in your health and save money, especially if you are on a paleo or keto diet.
 I like making bone broth in the instant pot because it only takes 2 hours (versus about 10 hours in a crock pot).
-It’s important to use pasture raised chicken for your bone broth.
-To find out where to get responsibly raised bones from chickens check out my post here.

 Health Benefits of Bone Broth